 Mike was shortlisted by Chambers UK for family law junior of the year in October 2020.
 In Chambers UK 2021, Mike is described as ‘exceptionally bright’ and ‘great at complex technical issues’, and in previous years was described as ‘really knowledgeable’ and a ‘tough litigator.’
-In Legal500 2020, Mike was said to be an ‘an impressive advocate’ and ‘his attention to detail is impeccable’.
+In Legal500 2022, Mike was said to be an ‘A persuasive, hardworking and direct new silk’.

 Mike has written extensively on family law matters.
 His book, Compromise in Family Law: Law and Practice, was published in December 2016, and has been described as a ‘handy, concise – yet comprehensive and informed – reference book’ and making ‘a highly distinctive contribution to family law literature.’
 Since summer 2017, Mike has also been responsible for editing chapter 21 of Rayden & Jackson on Relationship Breakdown, Finances and Children, which is the chapter dealing with property and ToLATA disputes.
 He is also a contributing editor of the Jordans/ Lexis Nexis looseleaf and online publication, Family Law Precedents Service.